RinY0shida/RinY0shida/README.md

-## about me
+## About me
-belong to
+Belong to
-- tokyo university of agriculture and technology
+- Tokyo University of Agriculture and Technology
 - New Innovations
-interest
+Interest
 - Robotics
 - Algorithmic Trading